NOTICE OF PRIVACY PRACTICES

 If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

-In the following situations, we will share your information unless permitted by applicable law or you give us written permission:
+In the following situations, we will not share your information unless permitted by applicable law or you give us written permission:

 - Marketing purposes